Does Agent Orange Cause Cancer?

 The U.S. Department of Veterans Affairs (VA) provides a service connection on a presumptive basis to veterans with qualifying service who were exposed and later developed a condition associated with the herbicide.

-What Agent Orange Was and Why It Was So Dangerous
+What Agent Orange Was and Why Was It So Dangerous

 Its danger stems from dioxin – a chemical byproduct associated with a wide range of medical issues.
 Unfortunately, scientists and the military were not aware of this at the time Agent Orange was being used.
 Even now, much remains to be learned about Agent Orange, and research is ongoing.

-What Cancers Are Associated With Agent Orange Exposure
+What Cancers Are Associated with Agent Orange Exposure?

 The Institute of Medicine (IOM) has studied the relationship between Agent Orange and a long list of cancers.
 Based on its research, it grouped the list into three categories: sufficient evidence of an association; limited/suggestive evidence of an association; and inadequate/insufficient evidence of an association.